Psychology of Line, Shape, Colors, Textures, size, and Fit in Design

 Imbalanced Proportion: Used intentionally, imbalanced proportions can evoke surprise, innovation, or a feeling of discomfort.

 In fashion, proportion plays a crucial role in determining the overall fit and style of an outfit.
-For example, oversized clothing may create a bold, avant-garde statement, while tailored, proportionate fits are often seen as polished and professional.
+For example, oversized clothing may create a anti establishment, bold, avant-garde statement, while tailored, proportionate fits are often seen as formal, polished and professional.

 Fit and Size